woxane/Fifth-Assignment-Multithread-Basics/README.md

 - Deepen your understanding of **multithreading** in Java and apply the concepts effectively.
 - Gain familiarity with key multithreading concepts such as the `Runnable` interface, the `Thread` class, the `interrupt()` method, and the `run()` method.

-Please note that while this assignment covers many important aspects of multithreading, there are some advanced topics such as race condition, synchronization, and others that won't be covered in this assignment and will be introduced in the following week.
+Note that while this assignment covers many important aspects of multithreading, there are some advanced topics such as race condition, synchronization, and others that won't be covered in this assignment and will be introduced in the following week.
 However, a solid understanding of the concepts covered in this assignment is crucial for grasping those advanced topics.

 ## Tasks 📋

 ### Theoretical Questions 📝

+**Note: Please answer these questions in a Markdown file and place it in the root directory of your fork.
+Include code or screenshots where you see fit.**

 1. **What will be printed after interrupting the thread?**

-**Note: For this assignment, you don’t need to create a report file.
-Instead, you should create a Markdown file and answer your theoretical questions there.**

 ```java
 public static class SleepThread extends Thread {